About

 The New Zealand Telehealth Forum (NZTF) is committed and focused on leading sector-wide adoption of telehealth as a safe, efficient and appropriate way to deliver healthcare.
 By working with key partners including health providers, health organisations and professional bodies, the Forum works together to deliver accurate education, guidance and resources to successfully integrate virtual healthcare.

-The Forum includes clinicians, consumers, policymakers, planning and funding managers, ICT experts and industry representatives.
+The Forum includes clinicians, consumers, policymakers, planning and commissioning managers, ICT experts and (by invite only) industry representatives.
 With a diverse group of people with extensive knowledge, the Forum brings a unique perspective to everything we do; with one ‘voice’ giving health providers confidence in patient care using technology.

 Telehealth Leadership Group timeline